The Empowerment Model

 Feminism & Intersectionality

-WIT is guided by a feminist philosophy that is based upon a commitment to work for social change to create equal access to power – political, economic, cultural, spiritual and institutional – for women.
+WIT is guided by a feminist philosophy that is based upon a commitment to work for social change to create equal access to power – political, economic, cultural, spiritual and institutional – for women and other marginalized populations.
 Here at WIT, we recognize that women who experience domestic violence or substance abuse face unique challenges due to sexism, including:

-We also recognize that a woman’s social identities, such as race, class, ethnicity, religion, and sexual orientation can influence her experience of domestic violence and substance abuse.
+We also recognize that social identities, such as race, class, ethnicity, religion, and sexual orientation can our experiences of domestic violence and substance abuse.
 For women of color, race and gender intersect to create experiences different from those of women who are white or people of color who are men.

-In addition to race and gender, other aspects of a woman’s social identity also impact her experience of violence, the options that are available to her, the response to her situation by institutions such as law enforcement and the court system, and her personal resources.
-Is she an undocumented immigrant?
-Can she speak English?
-Does she come from the poverty class?
-Did she grow up in the foster care system?
-Is she disabled?
-Is she a lesbian or bisexual?
-What is her religious identity?
-Is she gender nonconforming?
-Is she elderly or very young?
-All of these aspects of social identity add additional dimensions to the oppression she experiences.
+In addition to race and gender, other aspects of social identity also impact our experience of violence, the options that are available to us, the response to our situation by institutions such as law enforcement and the court system, and our personal resources.
+Is this person an undocumented immigrant?
+Can they speak English?
+Do they come from the poverty class?
+Did they grow up in the foster care system?
+Are they disabled?
+Do they identify as queer, gay, lesbian, bisexual?
+What is their religious identity?
+Are they gender-nonconforming or transgender?
+Are they elderly or very young?
+All of these aspects of social identity add additional dimensions to the oppression experienced.